People who have gone on cruises several times are very familiar with modern cruise ship areas.

 On Carnival, you can go to Lanai on Deck 5 of the Carnival Breeze, Dream, and Magic.

-While on Royal Caribbean, especially on Harmony of the Seas and Symphony of the Seas, there are some very cute small seating areas just off the running track on deck 5.
-Go have a look and I assure you that you will fall in love with them.
+While on some Royal Caribbean ships, like Harmony of the Seas and Symphony of the Seas, there are some very cute small seating areas just off the running track on deck 5.
+Go have a look, and I assure you that you will fall in love with them.

 Unfortunately, I don’t have a good photo of them, but I think you can still see it in the pic above, just behind the track sign.